dst-umms/MAMBA/README.md

 **Other cluster:**

-Look into documentation to replace values for,
+Other clusters may require different command arguments.
+Look into the documentation to replace values for:

 * -n number_of_threads
 * -e write logs to a folder